Large language models surpass domain-specific architectures for antepartum electronic fetal monitoring analysis: Methodology

 \subsection{Data Preparation}

-CTG recordings were obtained from the Oxford Maternity (OxMat) database, a longitudinal repository of antepartum CTGs collected at the John Radcliffe Hospital, Oxford, UK, between 1991 and 2024 \cite{khan2024oxmat}.
-The CTG recordings contain FHR and toco signals of varying lengths.
+The CTG recordings were obtained from the Oxford Maternity (OxMat) database, a longitudinal repository of antepartum CTGs collected at the John Radcliffe Hospital, Oxford, UK, between 1991 and 2024 \cite{khan2024oxmat}.
+The CTG recordings contain FHR and UA signals of varying lengths.
 The dataset includes over 250 clinical variables encompassing maternal and neonatal outcomes such as Apgar scores, cord blood gas values, birthweights, and delivery types.
 The database has been extensively used in various CTG research tasks.

-Based on these clinical variables, CTG signals were categorised into two cohorts: Adverse Pregnancy Outcome (APO) and Normal Pregnancy Outcome (NPO).
-The adverse pregnancy outcome required recordings from fetuses with one of these outcomes: antepartum or intrapartum stillbirth, neonatal death within 24 hours of birth, fetal asphyxia, among other criteria.
+Based on these clinical variables, CTG signals were categorized into two cohorts: Adverse Pregnancy Outcome (APO) and Normal Pregnancy Outcome (NPO).
+The adverse pregnancy outcome cohort included recordings from fetuses with one or more of the following outcomes: antepartum or intrapartum stillbirth, neonatal death within 24 hours of birth, or fetal asphyxia.
 Selection criteria required recordings to have less than 50\% missing data and a minimum duration of 10 minutes.
-To reflect real-world clinical settings, recordings were preserved in their original lengths, up to one hour, and no additional cleaning was done.
-All CTG signals were downsampled from 4 Hz to 1 Hz to standardise processing requirements.
-The final dataset comprised 8,348 NPO and 2,015 APO recordings, which were split into training and test sets, with the test set containing 250 NPO and 250 APO recordings for balanced evaluation.
+To reflect real-world clinical settings, recordings were preserved in their original lengths and segmented into 20-minute windows without additional preprocessing or cleaning.
+All CTG signals were downsampled from 4 Hz to 1 Hz to standardize computational requirements.
+Due to the long context window required for 20 minutes of text-based input, we further downsampled the data to 0.5Hz to reduce computational overhead and mitigate potential issues with long sequence processing in LLM-based models.
+This approach enabled model fine-tuning on 3 32GB RTX 5090 GPUs.

+The segmented data were then split into training and evaluation sets.
+The training set contained 23,127 20-minutes CTG segments: 16,526 NPOs and 6,601 APOs.
+The evaluation set contained 2,500 segments: 1,800 NPOs and 700 APOs, yielding an approximate training-to-evaluation ratio of 9.25:1.
 The complete cohort development has been previously described \cite{davis2025performance}.